nus-cs2113-AY2425S1/tp/docs/UserGuide.md

    - Should be one of the categories allowed in Expenses/Incomes.

 **Example Usages**:
-Example 1: Edits the description of the 1st entry to be breakfast.
+Example 1: Edits the description of the 1st entry to be `breakfast`.
 ```
 edit 1 /des breakfast
 --------------------------------------------